isabella232/livefyre.en/help/implementation/c-mobile-sdks/c-mobile-sdks.md

 >[!IMPORTANT]
 >
->**Do NOT** create user authentication tokens within the mobile client, because this would require that you expose your Livefyre secret network key within an unsecured app.
+>**Do not** create user authentication tokens within the mobile client, because this would require that you expose your Livefyre secret network key within an unsecured app.
 For a more robust and secure solution, see the User Authentication Tokens section.